MBARI

 This project began with phase one: user research conducted by UC Santa Cruz, and initial dashboard concepts that Sliced Bread and MBARI brainstormed together.

 I joined in phase two to build on these concepts with detailed designs.
-I reviewed the prior work and created a project timeline based on the remaining design needs and user testing.
-I also created a product requirements document to align with MBARI and guide design decisions.
+I reviewed the prior work, assessed the remaining design needs, and created a project timeline that mapped design deliverables, user testing milestones, and a development schedule.

 One of the initial concept sketches